Perhaps you've seen the tape of the incident that was endlessly replayed on news and sports shows last week.

 It showed a young man sitting dazed on top of a net over the home plate crowd at Yankee Stadium after he had jumped off the upper deck during a ballgame.
 It seems he wanted to impress his friends and maybe land on an ESPN highlight reel.

 What he got instead was a court date and a new moniker.
 Courtesy of the New York Post, he's now known as "the village idiot."
 He wasn't smart enough to think about the consequences of his actions.

 While most of us would shake our heads at such public stupidity, there are some among us who are guilty of acting the same way, at least on the internet.
 What do I mean?

-- They trash their previous and even their current employers on blogs and discussion forums;
+- They trash their previous and even their current employer on blogs and discussion forums;

 - They exercise their right to express their opinions by venting their spleen in crude and defamatory language.

-Second, their comments can and do hurt them.
-A recent column in USA Today cited several examples of workers who were fired by their employers for making inaccurate or inappropriate comments about the organization in their own personal blogs.
 Did they have the right to make such comments?
 Absolutely.
 Was it smart to do so?
 Absolutely not.
-The commentary a person posts online-in e-mail and on discussion forums as well as in their own blog-will be part of the public profile they build for themselves, and that profile will be used to evaluate them for employment today and, thanks to the limitless memory of the Web, for the rest of their career.
+The commentary a person posts online, in email, on discussion forums or on their blog will be part of the public profile they build for themselves.
+That profile will be used to evaluate them for employment today and, thanks to the limitless memory of the web, for the rest of their career.